DLR-VF/bikeability/docs/getting-started.rst

 Downloading OpenStreetMap Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-bikebility uses `osmnx`_ to download street networks, green spaces and bike shops from OpenStreetMap. `osmnx`_ geocodes place names and addresses with the OpenStreetMap `Nominatim`_ API and enables the download of specific OSM data via Overpass API.
+Bikeability uses `osmnx`_ to download street networks, green spaces and bike shops from OpenStreetMap. `osmnx`_ geocodes place names and addresses with the OpenStreetMap `Nominatim`_ API and enables the download of specific OSM data via Overpass API.

 Amenities of bikeability